Skip to main content

 60 mentions Positive Neutral Negative

 The music in the game is a mix of familiar tracks from the first installment and new compositions, creating an atmospheric backdrop that fits the setting well.
 However, many players noted that the soundtrack can be repetitive and at times mismatched with the game's tone, detracting from the overall experience.
-Despite some criticisms, the music generally enhances the mood and complements the game's visuals and narrative.
+Despite some criticisms, the music generally enhances the mood and complements the game's graphics and story, making it a notable aspect for fans of the genre.

 • “Has the same great music from the first game as well as some new music, all of it atmospheric and a really good fit for the setting and tone of the game.”